Joint Communication and Channel Discrimination: Problem Setting

-known respectively as the type I and type II error.
-Since it is not known beforehand which codeword in $\mathcal{C}_n$ will be sent, it is reasonable to define the discrimination error probabilities for the codebook \(\mathcal{C}_n\) as
+known as the type I error and type II error, respectively.
+Since it is not known beforehand which message will be sent, it is reasonable to define the discrimination error probabilities for a code as